Introduction

 Performing pre-surgical exam

-On the day of surgery we perform a pre-surgical exam prior to starting the procedure
+On the day of surgery we perform a pre-surgical exam prior to starting the procedure.
+Our surgeon will call you after this exam to confirm your rabbit passed the exam, and to go over any last minute questions you have

 Surgical Preparation